James Russell Lowell: Early life

 James Russell Lowell was born February 22, 1819.
 He was a member of the eighth generation of the Lowell family, the descendants of Percival Lowle who settled in Newbury, Massachusetts, in 1639.
-His parents were the Reverend Charles Lowell (1782–1861), a minister at a Unitarian church in Boston who had previously studied theology at Edinburgh, and Harriett Brackett Spence Lowell.
+His parents were the Reverend Charles Lowell, a minister at a Unitarian church in Boston who had previously studied theology at Edinburgh, and Harriett Brackett Spence Lowell.
 By the time that James was born, the family owned a large estate in Cambridge called Elmwood.
 He was the youngest of six children; his siblings were Charles, Rebecca, Mary, William, and Robert.
 Lowell's mother built in him an appreciation for literature at an early age, especially in poetry, ballads, and tales from her native Orkney.
 He attended school under Sophia Dana, who later married George Ripley; he later studied at a school run by a particularly harsh disciplinarian, where one of his classmates was Richard Henry Dana Jr.

 Lowell attended Harvard College beginning at age 15 in 1834, though he was not a good student and often got into trouble.
 In his sophomore year, he was absent from required chapel attendance 14 times and from classes 56 times.
 In his last year there, he wrote, "During Freshman year, I did nothing, during Sophomore year I did nothing, during Junior year I did nothing, and during Senior year I have thus far done nothing in the way of college studies."
-In his senior year, he became one of the editors of Harvardiana literary magazine, to which he contributed prose and poetry that he admitted was of low quality.
+In his senior year, he became one of the editors of Harvardiana, a literary magazine, to which he contributed prose and poetry that he admitted was of low quality.
 As he said later, "I was as great an ass as ever brayed & thought it singing."
 During his undergraduate years, Lowell was a member of Hasty Pudding and served both as secretary and poet.
+While at Harvard, he became lifelong friends with fellow troublemaker George W. Minns.